tesselle/tabula/README.md

 ![](man/figures/README-permute-incidence-plots-1.png)

 ### Visualization

+`tabula` makes an extensive use of `ggplot2` for plotting informations.
+This makes it easy to customize diagramms (e.g. using themes and scales).

 Bertin of Ford (battleship curve) diagramms can be plotted, with statistic threshold (B. Desachy's sériographe [1]).
 The positive difference from the column mean percentage (in french "écart positif au pourcentage moyen", EPPM) represents a deviation from the situation of statistical independence.
 EPPM is a usefull graphical tool to explore significance of relationship between rows and columns related to seriation.